Le Pavillon (Daniel Boulud restaurant): Reception

 The restaurant received a significant amount of press at its opening.
 The New York Post titled it "the most important new restaurant in New York City's history", while Town & Country called it the city's "most ambitious restaurant opening in years", and a sign that the city's dining scene is returning following the COVID-19 pandemic in New York City.
+The restaurant was awarded one Michelin star in 2022.